 EOF

-After creating the desktop file, update the desktop database to make Telegram appear in your application menu:
+Update the desktop database to make Telegram appear in your application menu:

 update-desktop-database ~/.local/share/applications

-Verify Binary Installation
+Verify Binary Telegram Installation

-Finally, confirm the binary is in place and accessible:
+Confirm the binary is in place and accessible:

 ls -la ~/.local/share/Telegram/Telegram